bachya/cliutils/README.md

 2. I found myself copy/pasting common code from one to another.
 3. I decided to do something about it.

+# Can I use it with...?

+I often get asked how nicely CLIUtils plays with other Ruby-based CLI libraries (like Dave Copeland's excellent [Methadone](https://github.com/davetron5000/methadone "Methadone") and [GLI](https://github.com/davetron5000/gli "GLI")).
+Answer: they play very nicely.
+I use CLIUtils in [Sifttter Redux](https://github.com/bachya/Sifttter-Redux "Sifttter Redux") (which is built on GLI) and [ExpandSync](https://github.com/bachya/ExpandSync "ExpandSync") (which is built on Methadone).

 # Installation

 Add this line to your application's Gemfile: